Latest Mason Alert

 Emergency Preparedness Flipbooks

-The Environmental Health and Safety Office (EHS) provides Emergency Procedures Guide flipbooks for, students, faculty, and staff.
-This pocket sized resource contains information on how to prepare for and respond to various emergencies that may occur on campus.
+Emergency Management & Fire Safety provides Emergency Procedures flipbooks for students, faculty, and staff.
+This pocket-sized resource contains information on how to prepare for and respond to various emergencies that may occur on campus.

 Faculty & Staff: To request a flipbook for yourself or others, Please contact safety@gmu.edu.